d-morrison/IntroStatActivities/_book/04-L03-EDA-quantitative-wrap-up.md

 \vspace{0.8in}

 The following set of code will create side by side boxplots of retention rates by size of the university.
+Highlight and run lines 41--46 in the `R` script file.

 ```r